 Origen has entered into an agreement with Jessy Ventures Corp. to acquire a 60% interest in the Arlington property as of September 23, 2021.

 On April of 2021 Origen announced that it has increased the size of its Arlington property by 922 hectares through the purchase of the adjacent Fresh Pots claims from 1218802 B.C.
 Ltd. (For full terms of sale view release April 19th, 2021)

 The Arlington property hosts numerous Minfile occurrences identified as structurally controlled polymetallic Ag-Cu-Pb-Zn +/- Au veins predominantly restricted to Anarchist type rocks.
 Recent work programs included robust property-wide geochemical, mapping and prospecting surveys and a mag-vlf geophysical survey.
 Results of this work were very encouraging and returned two high-grade select grab samples assaying 221 g/t silver and 11.7 g/t gold*.
 The analytical and geophysical results further revealed that the polymetallic mineral occurrences have the potential for considerable subsurface continuity between the showings.
 Further work is required to define these extents.

-*Note: The grab samples mentioned above are solely designed to show the presence or absence of mineralization.
-Grab samples are by definition selective, and not intended to provide nor should be construed as a representative indication of grade or mineralization at the Project.
+*Grab samples are solely designed to show the presence or absence of mineralization and to characterize the mineralization.
+Grab samples are by definition selective and not intended to provide nor should be construed as a representative indication of grade or mineralization at the Project.